heerasridhar/KNN-CENTROID-SVM-Linear-regression-implementation/README.md

-# K-nearest neighbours-Centroid-Support vector machine-Linear-regression-implementation
+# K-nearest neighbours-Centroid-Support vector machine-Linear-regression implementation

 There are two datasets ATNT-face-image400 and Hand-written-26-letters.